sahilvyas29/sophomore/README.md

     return true, nil
 }
 ```

-#### Parameters:
+- **Parameters**:

-- **from (string)**: The current owner of the NFT, relinquishing their control.
+    - `from (string)`: The current owner of the NFT, relinquishing their control.

-- **to (string)**: The designated recipient who will assume ownership of the NFT.
+    - `to (string)`: The designated recipient who will assume ownership of the NFT.

-- **tokenId (string)**: The unique identifier that unequivocally designates the specific NFT being transferred.
+    - `tokenId (string)`: The unique identifier that unequivocally designates the specific NFT being transferred.

-**Return Values:(bool, error)**: The method signals its success or failure through a boolean value, also returning an error object if any issues arise during the transfer process.
+- **Return Values:(bool, error)**: The method signals its success or failure through a boolean value, also returning an error object if any issues arise during the transfer process.

----

-## Checkpoint 5: ✏️ Approval & Authorization Function Walkthrough
+#### 5. ✏️ Approval & Authorization

-### Approve
+##### a).
+Approve

-The Approve method empowers NFT (Non-Fungible Token) owners within the Kalp ecosystem to selectively bestow transfer authority upon designated accounts, granting them the ability to move specific NFTs on behalf of the owner.
-This flexibility facilitates a range of collaborative and trust-based interactions.
+The Approve method allows an NFT owner to grant another account the authority to transfer a specific NFT on their behalf.

 ```go
 func (c *TokenERC721Contract) Approve(ctx kalpsdk.TransactionContextInterface, operator string, tokenId string) (bool, error) {